nickbabcock/EU4.Savegame/README.md

 # EU4.Savegame

-This is currently pre-pre-pre-pre alpha and the following is mostly conceptual.
+If you're not a programmer, this is probably not what you're looking for (yet!).

-EU4.Savegame is a library designed to read and write save games from Europa Universalis 4.
-Notice that this is not intended (initially) to be a GUI program.
-This doesn't mean that this can't be used.
-On the contrary, everyone who could run a GUI can use the utilities provided by this library, though it may not be the easiest way.
+EU4.Savegame is a C# library currently in the alpha stage designed to read and write save games from Europa Universalis 4.
+A design goal of this library is to be mod and savegame version agnostic, relying on the client to provide more contextual information.

+To integrate the library into your code, please download this repository and build the project.
+From there, add a reference from your own solution to the newly built library.

+You can also skip creating your own solution and access the library directly by using a third party solution.
+These would be easiest if your use case would be writing scripts using the library.

 The easiest way would probably be [CsharpRepl][].
 The following instructions for CsharpRepl are for Linux users.
 Other users will have to modify them to fit their needs.

-- Download Pdoxcl2Sharp.dll (the parser) and EU4.Savegame.dll and store them in ~/.config/csharp
+- Download and EU4.Savegame.dll and store them in ~/.config/csharp
 - Start the repl by calling `csharp`
 - Execute the code